edbrown23/blog/_posts/2023-01-15-welcome-to-the-blog.md

 - I commit to publishing a blog post, usually of a technical nature, every two weeks on Sunday, starting January 15th, 2023
 - Blogs can come early, purely for scheduling flexibility
 - There's no minimum word count for a post, but the honor system I'm maintaing for myself is that I won't post something inherently wasteful
 - I'm sharing this commitment with [Quinten Palmer](https://github.com/quintenpalmer), who will also be posting biweekly!
-Expect a link to his posts soon!
+You can find his posts [here](https://quintenpalmer.github.io/), go check them out!

 Why do this?
 A few reasons: